haud-ba/XTS_TRANSPORT_LAYER/README.md

-	interface to extern control for mode selection current state of example is that command CMD_TRANSPORT_START is sending all mover to startup position and adds all mover to queue of startup station
-	--> now handshake of stations can start
+	interface to extern control for mode selection current state of example is that command CMD_TRANSPORT_START is sending all mover to startup position and adds all mover to queue of startup station when CaGroup is in standstill --> now handshake of stations can start

   #### XTS/CaGroup: